ian-starts/ian-blog/src/pages/2020-11-02/index.md

 description: "Electronic voting is potentially a huge upside, especially when social distancing.
 What are the risks?
 What would a solution look like?"
 ---
 With the 2020 US elections having mail in ballots,
 I found myself wondering if a digital solution would be safer, more reliable and easier.
-As usual the answer isn't very straightforward.
+As usual the answer isn't straightforward.

 In this post I'll talk you through some possible solutions and their potential downsides.

-I will focus mostly on dutch elections, seeing as I can provide the most value, and most arguments are easily transferable to other nations.
+I will mostly focus on Dutch elections, seeing as I can provide the best insights, and most arguments are easily transferable to other nations.

 ## Requirements